capactio/capact/docs/development.md

 telepresence --namespace voltron-system --swap-deployment voltron-gateway
 ```

-Now you can run the process in your Telepresence shell.
-The shell has all the environment variables from the replaced pod set.
+Now you can run your process in your Telepresence shell.
+The shell inherits all the environment variables from the replaced pod.

 Example to run Voltron Gateway after creating a Telepresence session:
 ```bash